CapoMK/regional-map-/README.md

 ## 30.11.2021

 Today we tested having a png-banner on our site, but it wasn't all that great.
 We spent a while testing the product and looking for flaws.

+## 6.12.2021

+The project has been finalized for now.